 The Grand Palais, is a large historic site, exhibition hall and museum complex located at the Champs-Élysées in the 8th arrondissement of Paris, France.
 Construction of the Grand Palais began in 1897 following the demolition of the Palace of Industry as part of the preparation works for the Universal Exposition of 1900, which also included the creation of the adjacent Petit Palais and Pont Alexandre III.

-Atelier Brancusi is beautiful place at night, the beauty of this place is the reflection of shops on the canal.
+Atelier Brancusi is a beautiful place at night, the beauty of this place is the reflection of shops on the canal.
 Night walk feels amazing at this place.

 If you are planning your trip to Paris, I hope you will enjoy these 35 Amazing places to visit in Paris.
 Get to the Best places to visit in Turkey which is undoubtedly a beautiful place to be visited.
 Tell us about your visit in the comments.